If you are not seeing a track list, you probably have Flash disabled - try adding this site to your white list.

 “Calmly inventive… boldly ambitious… she has imagination

-Classically trained jazz, soul, world music singer and composer Sue McCreeth’s 2017 live dates see her performing from London to Glasgow.
-Hers is an international jazz sensibility and she blends the material with an expert eye, having studied with Gary Burton (Berklee College of Music USA) and Joy Mammen (Royal Academy of Music).
+Classically trained jazz, soul, world music singer and composer Sue McCreeth’s 2018 live dates see her performing across the UK with the Wendy Kirkland Band (except *).
+Sue’s set has an international feel and she blends the material with an expert eye, having studied with Gary Burton (Berklee College of Music USA) and Joy Mammen (Royal Academy of Music).

 Songs from her current and last critically acclaimed CDs, ‘Look Back and Love’ (2017), and ‘Queer Bird’ (2016) will be featured.
 Sue blends her own highly regarded compositions, jazz classics by British composers, re-imagined classical art song in German and French, together with Gaelic and Portuguese.
 Harmonies, grooves, song titles and words also have echoes of Arabic, Sikh and Tamil traditions.

-This promises to be a high energy, engaging and unique concert featuring musicians from the cream of the Scottish jazz set.
+These promise to be high energy, engaging and unique concerts featuring musicians from the cream of the jazz set.

 “Look back and love and reflect on a remarkable 15 years of creative work by Sue McCreeth, in collaboration with some of Britain's finest musicians.
 That's what this anthology is about, whilst also four new songs reveal her drawing on new emotional depths of lyrical and vocal expression.”